Health And Nature life

 Pleurotus ostreatus-Oyster mushroom is also important in medicine.
 It has demonstrable effects on strengthening the immune system and has a positive effect on blood cholesterol levels.

 Interesting fact: The name of the popular oyster mushroom derives from the appearance of this excellent mushroom – its fruiting bodies resemble oysters.
+Please, find out more about oyster mushrooms here.

 Winter Chanterelle mushroom (Cantherellus tubaeformis)